10 Best Golf GPS Watches – 2025 Reviews & Buying Guide

 The ideal golf GPS watch should be lightweight, comfortable, and feel like there’s barely anything there.

-Heavier watches may be okay, but you should ensure that they don’t affect your swing.
+Heavier watches can be okay, but you should ensure that they don’t affect your swing.
 If you do find that a GPS watch is negatively influencing your swing, get a different one.

 If you aren’t satisfied with the wristband of your GPS watch for whatever reason, you also have the option of getting an aftermarket replacement.